hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Thanks for the info @Boum69, and for your support!

 [21:23:45](#m1DXEWFAhWsJCrimQUs3ST-2qRJ-Kjlnaj-qygz1PVk) <Boum69 (Boum69)>:
-Your welcome @greggirwin  Ì†ΩÌ±ç.I know that you made a huge amount of work for the community, it's really impressive!
+Your welcome @greggirwin  üëç.I know that you made a huge amount of work for the community, it's really impressive!
 Very glad to read about you.
 I m proud to be one of you and hope all the best for all of you.

 [21:24:02](#I6zxAoThEyMqHLqUtA4hHaZ9bH4kovIaaiuEe7FEfHM) <greggirwin (Gregg Irwin)>:
 We're all in this together. :^)